andchir/shopker-wiki/Specification.md

 Features
 --------

-- MongoDB database - simple and fast
+- MongoDB database - simple and fast.
-- Create an arbitrary number of fields for products.
-Setting input and output for fields
+- Creation of an arbitrary number of fields for goods.
+Configuring input and output for fields.
-- Parameters for products that may affect the price
+- Parameters for products that can affect the price.
+- Possibility of booking objects for the date and time.
-- A bunch of the parameter of the product with the photo
+- Linking a product parameter with a photo.
-- Attachment to customer's order file
+- Attaching a client file to the order.
+- Ability to upload files for downloading by visitors, displaying the number of downloads.
-- Create photo gallery for products
+- Create a photo gallery for products.
-- Filtering products
+- Filtering goods.
-- Multiple categories for products
+- Multiple categories for products.
-- Multi-language
-- Multi-currency
+- Multi-lingualism.
-- Full-text search
+- Multi-currency.
+- Billing (showing page content after payment).
+- Full text search.
+- Import and export of goods (XLS, CSV).
-- Shopping cart with saving in the database
+- A basket of goods with saving in the database.
-- Order management, status change with sending a letter, order print
+- Managing orders, changing status with sending a letter, printing an order.
-- Reviews and ratings
+- Product reviews and ratings.
+- Export of the catalog to Yandex.Market.
+- Promo codes for discounts for buyers.
+- RESTful API.
+The ability to create pages by users.
-- Order statistics
+- Order statistics.
-- Registration, authorization, password recovery for buyers
+- Registration, authorization, password recovery for buyers.
-- Personal account of the buyer
+- Buyer's personal account.
-- Online payment orders (PayPal, Yandeks.Kassa).
-Omnipay - a single API for payment systems
+- Online payment for orders (PayPal, Robokassa, Sberbank).
+Omnipay is a unified API for payment systems.
-- Ability to upload files for download by visitors, display the number of downloads
-- Simple form creation (YAML file)
+- Simple creation of forms (YAML file).
-- Friendly URLs for search engines
+- Friendly URLs for search engines.
-- Ready demo site
+- Ready demo site.